futureimperfect/everythingisgray/source/_posts/2013-05-30-on-migrating-from-wordpress-to-octopress.markdown

 end
 ```

-...then update these variables, (in your Rakefile):
+...then update these variables, (in your Rakefile).

 ``` ruby
 deploy_default = "heroku"